 City Name Contact Information

-São Paulo Paulo Crepaldi +55 11 4890 1270
+São Paulo/Rio de Janeiro/ Cleverson Lacerda +55 11 3070 1000

-+55 11 9 8577 0252
+Teresina +55 11 9 6746 5836

-paulo.crepaldi@pkfbr.com
+cleverson.lacerda@pkfbrazil.com.br

 Full name: Federative Republic of Brazil

 Capital: Brasilia

 Main languages: Portuguese

-Population: 210.57 million (2018 estimate)
+Population: 212.05 million (2019 estimate)

-Monetary units: Brazilian Real (BRL)
+Monetary unit: Brazilian Real (BRL)

 Internet domain: .br

 Int. dialling code: +55

-- Corporate income tax (CIT) is charged at a set rate of 15% plus a surcharge of 10% on profits over a set level, and there is also a social contribution tax on profits charged at a rate of 9% for legal entities in general or at 15% in case of legal entities considered to be financial institutions, private insurance and capitalization. - Most companies with prior year revenue below a prescribed amount can, under certain circumstances, choose to pay income tax and social contributions calculated under the 'presumed profit method'. - Other federal taxes include fringe benefits tax, social security contributions (COFINS), social integration program contribution (PIS), payroll tax including employer social security contributions (INSS), value added tax on sales and transfers of products manufactured in or imported into Brazil (IPI), financial operations tax (IOF), and rural real estate tax (ITR). - Municipal taxes include Services Tax (ISS or ISSQN), and estate transfer tax (ITBI) payable at a rate of up to 4% on inheritances and donations of properties and rights, and a services tax is imposed by many cities, with rates varying substantially between municipalities. - Profits and gains from foreign sources are taxable in Brazil.
+- Corporate income tax (CIT) is charged at a set rate of 15% plus a surcharge of 10% on profits over a set level, and there is also a social contribution tax on profits charged at a rate of 9% for legal entities in general or at 15% in case of legal entities considered to be financial institutions, private insurance and capitalisation. - Most companies with prior year revenue below a prescribed amount can, under certain circumstances, choose to pay income tax and social contributions calculated under the 'presumed profit method'. - Other federal taxes include fringe benefits tax, social security contributions (COFINS), social integration program contribution (PIS), payroll tax including employer social security contributions (INSS), value added tax on sales and transfers of products manufactured in or imported into Brazil (IPI), financial operations tax (IOF), and rural real estate tax (ITR). - Municipal taxes include Services Tax (ISS or ISSQN), and estate transfer tax (ITBI) payable at a rate of up to 4% on inheritances and donations of properties and rights, and a services tax is imposed by many cities, with rates varying substantially between municipalities. - Profits and gains from foreign sources are taxable in Brazil.
 Tax credits are available to relieve double taxation subject to a maximum of the Brazilian tax payable on the income. - Almost all remittances (except for dividends) to companies or persons domiciled abroad are subject to withholding tax. - · Taxes payable by individuals include personal income tax, social security tax and gift and inheritance tax. - Brazilian resident individuals are taxable on their worldwide earnings, as well as gains on the disposal of worldwide assets and rights. - Personal income tax is withheld at source (at progressive rates from 7.5% to 27.5%). - Capital gains arising other than out of financial instruments are subject to income tax at 15%.
-As from 2017 tax rates applicable to capital gains are as follows: - 15% up to BRL 5 million; - 17.5% from BRL 5 million to BRL 10 million; - · 20% from BRL 10 million to BRL 30 million; - 22.5% up to BRL 30 million.
+As from 2017 tax rates applicable to capital gains are as follows: - 15% up to BRL 5 million; - 17.5% from BRL 5 million to BRL 10 million; - 20% from BRL 10 million to BRL 30 million; - o 22.5% over BRL 30 million.